burst-apps-team/burst-wiki/docs/en/500k-hf-checklist.md

 ### What To Do \*\*Now\*\* that  is released?
 (Everyone)

--   Make sure you have a current version of the wallet (2.2.6 or higher, currently released: )
+-   Make sure you have a current version of the wallet (2.4.2 or higher, currently released: )
--   Make sure you shut down all instances of pre- wallets, especially 1.2.9 or 1.3.6cg.
+-   Make sure you shut down all instances of pre-POC2 wallets, especially 1.2.9 or 1.3.6cg.
 These are **obsolete** and will no longer function after the fork.

 <!-- -->